mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     combination.
 Set to 0 for unlimited time.
     (default: '1800')
     (an integer)

+`--ycsb_updateproportion`: The update proportion, Default is 0.5 in workloada
+    and 0.05 in YCSB.
+    (a number)

 `--ycsb_version`: YCSB version to use.
 Defaults to version 0.9.0.
     (default: '0.9.0')